tanmaysingha/SFRSeg/README.md

 # SFRSeg: Shared Feature Reuse Segmentation Model for Resource Constrained Devices
 This is an official site for SFRSeg model.
-Currently, the model predictions and supplimentary materials are uploaded.
-Upon the acceptance of the paper, this repository will be updated.
+To refer this paper, visit the following link: https://www.sciencedirect.com/science/article/pii/S0031320323002571

 ## Datasets
 For this research work, we have used Cityscapes, KITTI, CamVid and Indoor objects datasets.